fiqih24/websocket-chat-simple-byfiq/README.md

 -

 ### How To Build
 - open the location file websocket server  ,run in cmd  " php -q index.php "
 - edit ws-client port same as index.php PORT server
 - then open ws client in different windows

-taraaaa